GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - To build and run containers defined in a dockercompose.yaml file, use `docker compose up --build`.
 Find more info [here](https://docs.docker.com/compose/reference/up/).

   - To bring down running containers defined in a dockercompose.yaml file, use `docker compose down`.
 Find more info [here](https://docs.docker.com/compose/reference/down/).

-- **Hints for finding the error cause**
-  We introduced a regression in this release.
-  The error you're seeing is a _schema mismatch error_.
-This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

-The error you're seeing is a _schema mismatch error_.
-This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

-  The _UserPreferenceFlow_ uses the output schema definition found in _userProfileTypes.ts_.
-Compare the output schema defined in _UserPreferenceTypes.ts_ with the output specified in _userPreference.prompt_ and its variants.
-Pay close attention to both the format schema definitions of the prompt file and the _system instructions_ given to the model in the prompt text.

-  To fix the issue, you can do one of the following:

-  1. Fix the prompt and add an output schema definition to the prompt (_userProfile.v2.prompt_).
-  1. **OR**, Downgrade the flow to use _userProfile.prompt_.

-  If you are unsure of the difference between a _flow_ and a _prompt_, check out the section **Prompts and Flows in Genkit**.

-  > **Hint**: The **Failed paths** table can help reveal common error patterns.

 ## Challenge 4: Improve performance